newrelic/infra-integrations-sdk/docs/v3tov4.md

 * New Infrastructure Agent Integration JSON version 4.
 * Add support for dimensional metrics using the [Metrics API format][1].
 * New metric data types: `count`, `summary`, `cumulative-count` and `cumulative-rate`.
+* Support for Prometheus Histogram and Summary metrics
 * LocalEntity has been replaced by HostEntity.
 * Support for Go Modules
 * Removed support for protocols prior to v4.x.